 Commercial trucks, specifically large tractor-trailers, present significant safety threats on the road.
-A fully loaded tractor-trailer can weigh up to 80,000 pounds.
+A fully loaded tractor-trailer can weigh up to 80 thousand pounds.
 If one of these massive trucks travels at high speeds and loses any portion of its cargo, outcomes can be catastrophic.

 - Overloading cargo on a flatbed: As a cost-cutting measure, trucking companies tend to load as much cargo as possible in trailers and on flatbeds.
-Trucking and shipping companies rationalize that if they load more cargo on a single truck, their drivers have to make fewer trips.
-Fewer trips can reduce gas, lower maintenance costs, and lessen the number of truck drivers on the roads.
-The downside is, cargo stacked too high can fall off a flatbed.
+Trucking and shipping companies rationalize that if they load more cargo on a single truck, their drivers have to make fewer trips, thus reducing gas, lowering maintenance costs, and lessening the number of truck drivers on the roads.
+The downside is that cargo stacked too high can fall off a flatbed.
 Depending on its size and shape, falling debris can smash into windshields or completely crush nearby vehicles.
-If debris falls onto the road, cars might swerve to avoid it, crashing into other vehicles.
+If debris falls onto the road, cars might swerve to avoid it and potentially crash into other vehicles.

-- Distributing cargo unevenly in a trailer: When trucking companies distribute cargo unevenly in a trailer, truck drivers face difficulties turning and braking.
+- Distributing cargo unevenly in a trailer: When trucking companies distribute cargo unevenly, truck drivers face difficulties turning and braking.
 When cargo shifts inside a trailer, it can also cause the truck to veer out of control quickly.
 In extreme cases, improperly loaded cargo can result in rollovers, jackknife crashes, and other serious accidents.

 - Securing cargo on flatbeds with faulty equipment: Trucking companies frequently use tie-downs, steel straps, and webbing to secure cargo on a flatbed.
 If any of these mechanisms fail, and a truck is driving at high speeds, cargo can go flying onto the road.
 These obstacles can result in multiple accidents or car pileups.

 What Types of Injuries Do Falling Truck Cargo Cause?